mdn/content/files/en-us/web/css/@container/index.md

 ### Values

-- `<container-condition>`: A set of features that are evaluated against the query container.
+- `<container-condition>`: A set of features that are evaluated against the query container when the container changes size.
-  The condition is evaluated when the container changes size and the styles defined in the `<stylesheet>` are applied if the condition is true.
+  Styles defined in the `<stylesheet>` are applied if the condition is true.
   More details on the syntax are covered in the following sections.
 - `<stylesheet>`: A set of CSS declarations.